tcjverburg/endProjectMinor/REPORT.md

 ## Technical Design
 ### Clearly describe the technical design: how is the functionality implemented in your code?
 This should be like your DESIGN.md but updated to reflect the final application.
 First, give a high level overview, which helps us navigate and understand the total of your code (which components are there?).
 Second, go into detail, and describe the modules/classes and how they relate.
 First of all, there are 8 activities.
 One for each screen and a BaseActivity which is the Superclass of all the other activities, with the exception of LoginActivity.
-This BaseActivity makes for less duplication of code and has a listener which directs the user back to the login screen, if the user is no longer logged in.
 There is 1 CustomArrayAdapter class for implementing a RatingBar, 1 AsyncTask class to do a HTTP request for the Google Places API Webservice, 1 Review class and 1 AppConfig  class which makes NearRestaurantActivity less messy.
 This is how the entire structure looks like:

 <img src="https://github.com/tcjverburg/endProjectMinor/blob/master/doc/new_design.png" width=100%>

+This BaseActivity makes for less duplication of code and has a listener which directs the user back to the login screen, if the user is no longer logged in.
+This is convenient for the creating of the Actionbar, mAuthStateListener and methods like the getListAdapter which are used through out different activities.
+This means that all Activities are in one way or another related to BaseActivity.
+The actionbar is only used so the user can sign out at any moment they are in the application by clicking the signout button in top right hand corner.

+LoginActivity makes connection with Facebook and handles the Facebook acess Tokens.
+When Authentication is succesful, the application first requests the permissions for the app to function.
+These are access to email, name and friendslist.
+Following this, the users Facebook friends who use the application are saved under their Facebook ID to Firebase.
+The user is then navigated to FriendsListActivity.

+FriendsListActivity shows you a list of all the activities your friends have done in a single ListView.
+This is done by reading out the entire friends list from Firebase and seeing where these ID's have checked in and what reviews they have written.
+If a check in of one of these friends is more than 24 hours ago, the check in is removed from Firebase.
+By clicking on the items in the list, the user is either directed to a SelectedRestaurantActivity or a ReadReviewActivity if they click on a check in event or a write review event respectively.

+NearRestaurantActivity is the activity which shows the Map fragment.
+In the onCreate, all the permissions are checked for accessing and requesting the current location of the user .
+After  the map is created and the Google API client is built, the location is used to query Google Places API Webservice for restaurants near the user.
+The API then returns 20 of the most relevant restaurants in the radius of 1km of the user and adds them as locationmarks on the map.
+This is done immediately after the avtivity is created, so the result is that the user immediately sees a map with several markers.
+When the user

 ## Challenges